RaviTeja444/restaurants-finder/README.md

 * Here user has a chance to sign up for an account by entering his credentials.
 * Firebase then stores and secures the details of the user.
 * Whenever user tries to log in, firebase authenticates the username and password, if its valid it then redirects to homepage of the user else it redirects to same login page.

+## API/Library
+* We have used two api’s in our application
+* Firebase Auth which is used for authentication and for registering users.
+* Google gms api for sending password reset link to the respective email.

 ## Activity flow diagram